AndyeliSays/Retail-Sales-Customer-Behavior/README.md

 This uniformity in return rates suggests standardized quality across categories, though there are individual products with higher return rates that warrant attention, such as Product #5179 with a 2.16% return rate.

 ## Product Basket
 - Payment method analysis shows balanced contributions across transaction types with Credit Cards, Cash, Mobile Payments, and Debit Cards all making up about a quarter of the sales.
+Credit Cards leading slightly at $1,268,594,134.71.
 - Product age analysis reveals potential correlation between product age and return rates with odler products having higher return rates.

 ## Recommendations